pa2si/tortuga/README.md

-v 1.0.5
+v 1.0.6

 What's new:

-- min-h-svh instead of min-h-screen for all-events sections
+- bg-mobile-adjust for about section

 Done: